ickc/log-PyAutoLens/notes.md

     - Rich developed PyAutoLens from scratch for 6-7 years
 - [x] schedule a weekly meeting in the week of 12/9
 - [ ] learn jax @inprogress
+- Gokmen will ask James about tasks split between us

 # Questions